haclabs/haclabs/README.md

 ## 🛠️ My Goals

-- Become a true full stack developer
+- Become an all round full stack developer
 - Ship useful, reliable software
 - Contribute to open source
 - Always be learning